vigoux/ltex-ls.nvim/README.md

 use { 'vigoux/ltex-ls.nvim', requires = 'neovim/nvim-lspconfig' }
 ```

+Note the the same feature set is provided with and without
+`lspconfig`, so I'd advise not specifying this dependency.

 ## Usage

 As this plugin is a wrapper around `lspconfig` here how to run it: